benizi/ConscientiousProgrammer/source/_posts/2013-06-24-introducing-this-new-programming-blog.markdown

 I am a conscientious computer programmer, committed to designing, building, and testing correct, efficient, documented, maintainable software that meets users' real needs.
 {% endblockquote %}

 My material will come from my own experiences (successes and failures, past and present) as well as from those of others.
+See the [About page](/about/) for more sound bites about what this blog will be about.

 Let's start immediately with my personal experience from just the past couple of days!

+## Future topics

+But first, here is a little sample of topics I will write about in the future:

+- positive and negative experiences with statically typed languages
+- positive and negative experiences with dynamically typed languages
+- the good and bad of the polyglot programming world
+- what is object-oriented programming anyway?
+- what is functional programming anyway?
+- Agile notions
+- test-driven development, behavior-driven development, other testing topics
+- static analysis
+- code performance
+- human performance
+- controversies over the adjective "pragmatic"
+- how much theory should one know or use?
+- how to teach
+- how to learn
+- how to focus and not be a dilettante
+- how to spread ideas
+- is syntax important?
+- are macros a good idea?
+- are unsound type systems justified?
+- what is a type system anyway or what should it be?
+- monads
+- editors and IDEs
+- are software patterns a mistake in disguise?
+- software evolution and maintenance
+- planning for the future vs. getting it done today
+- role of emotion in decision making
+- what is "community"?
+- politics of open source vs. free software
+- open standards
+- questions of diversity in our profession
+- education

 ## The dilemmas I encountered when deciding to create this blog